AdobeDocs/experience-manager-core-components.en/help/using/container.md

 ## Usage {#usage}

-The Core Component Container component allows for the creation of a container for multiple additional components on a page.
+The Core Component Container component allows for the creation of a container for multiple additional components on a page and can be used to group other components and apply a common style or layout.

 * The container's properties can be selected in the [configure dialog](#configure-dialog).
 * Defaults for the Container Component when adding it to a page can be defined in the [design dialog](#design-dialog).